|Responsible Unit:||Office of the President|

-In the event of an outbreak of a highly infectious and/or deadly disease, including a pandemic, SUNY Brockport may implement corrective measures aimed at limiting the transmission of disease through social distancing.
+In the event of an outbreak of a highly infectious and/or deadly disease, including a pandemic, SUNY Brockport may implement corrective measures aimed at limiting the transmission of disease through social distancing and face covering requirements.
 Decisions regarding social distancing for an outbreak of influenza or other highly contagious disease will be guided by such factors as the epidemiology of the disease, its response (if any) to anti-viral or other medications, the availability of effective medications, specific at-risk groups, proximity of confirmed infection to a particular locale, and other factors.

 In response to the COVID-19 pandemic, SUNY Brockport has adopted a Social Distancing and Face Covering Policy.
 This policy highlights the protections that are required and implemented to ensure the health and safety of our campus community including students, faculty, staff, visitors, and contractors.

 Units and Persons Affected: All employees, students, Auxiliary Organizations (Research Foundation, College Auxiliary Services), contractors, volunteers, and campus visitors.